Should we test the model assumptions before running a model-based test?: Results for some specific test problems

 Traditional model selection approaches such as forward selection and backward elimination are often based on such tests and have been analysed (and criticised) a lot in the literature.
 We will not review this literature here.
-There is sophisticated and innovative literature on post-selection inference in this problem. \cite{BeBrBuZhZh13} propose a procedure in which main inference is adjusted for simultaneous testing taking into account all possible sub-models that could have been selected. \cite{Efron14} uses bootstrap methods to do inference that takes the model selection process into account.
-Both approaches could also involve other MS testing such as of normality, homoscedasticity, or linearity assumptions, as long as combined procedures are fully specified.
-For specific model selection methods there now exists work allowing for exact post-selection inference, see \cite{LeSuSuTa16}.
-For a critical perspective on these issues see \cite{LeePot05,LePoEw15}, noting particularly that asymptotic results regarding the distribution of post-selection statistics (i.e., results of combined procedures) will not be uniformly valid for finite samples.
+There is sophisticated and innovative literature on post-selection inference in this problem. \cite{BeBrBuZhZh13} propose a procedure in which the main inference is adjusted for simultaneous testing taking into account all possible sub-models that could have been selected. \cite{Efron14} uses bootstrap methods to do inference that takes the model selection process into account.
+Both approaches could also involve other MS testing such as of normality, homoscedasticity, or linearity assumptions, as long as combined procedures are fully specified. \cite{ZhKhAs22} provide a recent survey of methods of this kind.
+For a critical perspective see \cite{LeePot05,LePoEw15}, noting particularly that asymptotic results regarding the distribution of post-selection statistics (i.e., results of combined procedures) will not be uniformly valid for finite samples.
 In econometrics, David Hendry and co-workers developed an automatic modeling system that involves MS testing and conditional subsequent testing with adjustments for decisions in the modeling process, see, e.g., \cite{HenDoo14}.
-They mentioned that their experience from experiments is that involving MS tests does not affect the final results much in case the model assumptions for the final procedure are fulfilled, however to our knowledge these experiments are nowhere published.
+They mentioned that their experience from experiments is that involving MS tests does not affect the final results much in case the model assumptions for the final procedure are fulfilled.
+However, to our knowledge these experiments are nowhere published.
 Earlier, some authors such as \cite{SalSen83} analysed the effect of preliminary variable selection testing on later conditional main testing.

 \cite{Godfrey88} listed a plethora of MS tests to test the various assumptions of linear regression.
 However, no systematic way to apply these tests was discussed.
 In fact, Godfrey noted that the literature left more questions open rather than answered.
 Some of these questions are: (i) the choice among different MS tests, (ii) whether to use nonparametric or parametric tests, (iii) what to do when any of the model assumptions are invalid as well as (iv) some potential problems with MS testing such as repeated use of data, multiple testing and pre-test bias. \cite{Godfrey96} concluded that efforts should be made to develop ``attractive'', useful and simple combined procedures as these were lacking at the time; to a large extent this still is the case.
 One suggestion was to use the Bonferroni correction for each test as ``\textit{the asymptotic dependence of test statistics is likely to be the rule, rather than the exception, and this will reduce the constructive value of individual checks for misspecification}''.